"Why do you wish someone else was in office? Is it so the snake can go back into the grass?" David Banner tweeted

 Many in the hip-hop community who have been advocating for racial justice and equality for years welcomed what they considered to be a crucial coming-to-terms with America’s dark past of slavery, segregation and civil unrest and how it still plays out today.

-in April that the rise of Trump has led to an "awakening" when it comes to the state of race relations in America and has caused a positive shift in hip-hop:
+Brooklyn rapper Joey Badass, who released the album “All-Amerikkkan Badass” in the spring, told CNN”s #GetPolitical in April that the rise of Trump has led to an “awakening” when it comes to the state of race relations in America and has caused a positive shift in hip-hop:

 “I definitely feel like hip-hop is going through a change right now … a lot of musicians are realizing and stepping up to the plate and, you know, almost accepting their responsibility, like OK, we are the leaders of the people.
 We are the voices.
 We speak for all of these people,” Joey Badass said.

 “I definitely think it’s a change for the better and is definitely the silver lining in the gray cloud of everything that’s happening in our current political climate,” he added.